Nevana/website-login-session-manager/README.md

     * `sudo cp -r /your/location/or/the/folder /var/www/html/`

-* It is recommended to place the database not in the `/var/www/html/`
+* It is recommended to place the database not in the `/var/www/html/` directory

 * Move it to another directory:

     * e.g. `/var/www/db/login.db`

-* You have to modify in `login.php` the db connection on line 13
+* You have to modify the db connection in file `login.php` (line 13)

 * If you use your own database you have to modify also the sql query on line 26